 27. Women March in Seneca Falls

-An inclusive, non-partisan 3-day event to celebrate the 100th Anniversary of the 19th Amendment.
-The rally and march with take place on Saturday.
+An inclusive, non-partisan 3-day event to celebrate the anniversary of the 19th Amendment.

 28. Polar Plunge: Freezin’ for a Reason!

 Even if you don’t take the plunge you have to witness it!
 The party-like atmosphere on the frozen shore of Lake Ontario is a great way to shake winter’s funk.